 Thank you, Kikkoman!

 This recipe is brought to you in part by Kikkoman.
-My dad has been using Kikkoman flavors throughout his 50-year career as a chef, and it's a privilege to get to partner with them on such an iconic recipe, Clay Pot Rice!
+My dad has been using Kikkoman flavors throughout his 50-year career as a chef, and it's a privilege to get to partner with them on such a recipe as iconic as clay pot rice!

 - Kikkoman products are a major flavor enhancer and bring out the “umami” taste, and helps balance and round out flavors